ferama/rospo/README.md

 ```

 ### Example scenario: Windows service
-N.B. this functionality is not released yet.
-You need to build rospo from source code

 Rospo support execution as a service on windows.
 This means that you can create
 a persistent tunnel that can be installed as a service and started automatically with
 the machine.